tysonjens/Notes/README.md

  #### Theano [.](https://github.com/Theano/Theano)

  *Theano is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
-It can use GPUs and perform efficient symbolic differentiation.*
+It can use GPUs and perform efficient symbolic d differentiation.*

 ___